Venus of Brassempouy: Description

 The Venus of Brassempouy was carved from mammoth ivory.
 According to archaeologist Paul Bahn the head is "unsexed, although it is usually called a 'Venus' or a 'lady'".
 The head is 3.65 cm high, 2.2 cm deep and 1.9 cm wide.
-While forehead, nose and brows are carved in relief, the mouth is absent.
+While the forehead, nose and brows are carved in relief, the mouth is absent.
 A vertical crack on the right side of the face is a consequence of the internal structure of the ivory.
 On the head is a checkerboard-like pattern formed by two series of shallow incisions at right angles to each other; it has been interpreted as a wig, a hood with geometric decoration, or simply a representation of hair styled in cornrows.

 Randall White observed in the Journal of Archaeological Method and Theory (December 2006), "The figurines emerged from the ground into a colonial intellectual and socio-political context nearly obsessed with matters of race."
 Although the style of representation is essentially realistic, the proportions of the head do not correspond exactly to any known human population of the present or past.
 White has claimed that, since the mid-twentieth century, concerns of interpretative questions have changed from race to womanhood and fertility.

 Date

 Although the head was discovered so early that its context could not be studied thoroughly, scholars agree that the Venus of Brassempouy belonged to an Upper Palaeolithic material culture, the Gravettian (29,000–22,000 BP).
 More precisely, they date the figurine to the Middle Gravettian period, with "Noailles" burins circa 26,000 to 24,000 BP.
 It is more or less contemporary with the other Palaeolithic Venus figurines, such as those of Lespugue, Dolní Věstonice, Willendorf, etc. Nonetheless, it is distinguished among the group by the realistic character of the representation.

+Other broadly contemporary representations of female faces include the female face from Dolní Věstonice (c.
+26,000 BP), or the Venuses with faces of the Mal'ta Culture (Siberia, 24,000 BP).

 Display

 The Venus of Brassempouy is preserved in the Musée d'Archéologie Nationale at Saint-Germain-en-Laye, near Paris Since ivory is very susceptible to damage from factors such as temperature change, moisture, and light, the figure is not part of the Palaeolithic department, but is exhibited in the Salle Piette of the Museum, opened only by reservation.

 At Brassempouy, a variety of objects excavated in the Grotte du Pape are on display at the Maison de la Dame.
-This exhibition space, devoted primarily to regional archaeology, also displays a fine set of casts of palaeolithic sculptures.
+This exhibition space, devoted primarily to regional archaeology, also displays a fine set of casts of Palaeolithic sculptures.
 These include the nine existing specimens from Brassempouy, but also casts of the well-known figures from Lespugue, Willendorf and Dolní Věstonice, as well as the Mal'ta Venuses, and the Grimaldi Venuses.